smailio/our-tomatoes/README.md

 ## TODO
 - layout
 - bigger text on big screen
+- add sound alarm on end of my own timer
 - make the screen bling when timer finish
 - replace Timer is Off by a better message
 - add indication that a following is on a break